 Slow Cooker Italian Wedding Soup is made with a simple chicken broth base, meatballs that are made with both beef and pork, fresh spinach, Parmesan cheese, and more.
 Let me show you how to make this easy soup and you will be making it soon too.
-Another delicious soup is our Instant Pot Butternut Squash Soup, you will love it.
+Other delicious soups are our Instant Pot Butternut Squash Soup and our Instant Pot Tortellini Soup with Sausage, you will love both of them.

 Helpful Items For This Recipe